brunobord/axe-not-axe/axe-not-axe.md

 # Axe / Not Axe

+## What is it?

+*Axe / Not Axe* is a role-playing game about Dwarves.
+They'll do Dwarf stuff, like hoarding treasures, looting dungeons, fighting a lot of ennemies of various types and sizes, drink beers, sing songs (loudly).

 ## Character Creation

 Each Player Character (PC) is a Dwarf.
 Give him (or her) a Dwarf name, and